 - The Exam Itself

-The Major Field examination is oral and normally lasts for not more than two hours.
+The Special Field examination is oral and normally lasts two hours.
 Graded on a Pass-Fail basis, it establishes your expertise in a chosen area of study and also demonstrates your broader academic field of competence.
-It provides a foundation for your dissertation research but it is not synonymous with that research; the relationship between the Major Field and dissertation topic is described more fully below.
-After you pass the Major Field Exam, you are “admitted to candidacy” and become a “doctoral candidate” (ABD).
+It provides a foundation for your dissertation research but it is not synonymous with that research; the relationship between the Special Field and dissertation topic is described more fully below.
+After you pass the Special Field Exam, you are “admitted to candidacy” and become a “doctoral candidate” (ABD).

-When does the Major Field Exam take place?
+When does the Special Field Exam take place?

 It is normally taken during the Fall of the third year in the PhD program.
-The Major Field proposal should be submitted earlier, preferably during the spring of the second year, and must be submitted before 1 February of the third year.
+The Special Field proposal should be submitted earlier, preferably during the spring of the second year, and must be submitted before 1 February of the third year.

-The Centre’s language requirements in Level Two Latin, French, and German must be met before the Major Field examination may be taken.
+The Centre’s language requirements in Level Two Latin, French, and German must be met before the Special Field examination may be taken.
 The proposal, however, may be submitted before these requirements are satisfied.

-How do the program’s Major Field and Minor Field requirements relate to the Major Field Exam?
+How do the program’s Major Field and Minor Field requirements relate to the Special Field Exam?